DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTileView/1 Configuration/direction.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget is oriented horizontally or vertically.
+Specifies whether the UI component is oriented horizontally or vertically.

 ---
 #include common-ref-enum with {